-Acquisition Considerations Guidelines Trigger A need to purchase new or replacement Fleet or Equipment has been identified A funding opportunity (for Fleet, Equipment, or Infrastructure) has arisen Examples: Fleet and/or Equipment have met the criteria for life cycle replacement New Fleet and/or Equipment needs to be purchased to meet service needs Step 1: Technology Readiness Who: Fleet Managers, User Groups, IT Q1: Is the zero or low emissions technology currently available on the market (e.g. local vendor)?
+Acquisition Considerations Guidelines Trigger A need to purchase new or replacement Fleet or Equipment has been identified A funding opportunity (for Fleet, Equipment, or Infrastructure) has arisen Examples: Step 1: Technology Readiness Who: Fleet Managers, User Groups, IT Q1: Is the zero or low emissions technology currently available on the market (e.g. local vendor)?
 (See Low Emissions Technology Hierarchy on page 8 below) Q2: Is the technology proven reliable and/or tested for its intended use and meets applicable Canadian standards (e.g. Canadian Standards Association, Underwriters Laboratories Canada) and the City of Mississauga's EVCS Standard?
 Q2A: If not, what is the level of risk that the technology will not be able to achieve the standards for reliability and operability?
 If the risk is within a tolerable level, management and the leadership can still adopt pre-maturity technologies.
 If the level of risk is considered high at present, can the replacement be deferred to extend the life of the Fleet or Equipment (e.g. defer until low or zero emissions technology becomes available)?
 Example: - Technology is not yet available but market trends indicate that it will likely become available within the next 1-2 years.
 Q2B: If not, is there an opportunity for a demonstration or pilot project to test technology readiness?
 Example: - Technology is available and meets Canadian Motor Vehicle Safety Standards but has yet to be tested by users and/or municipalities and there may be an opportunity for a small scale pilot.
 Q3: Is there vendor support for this new technology?
 Q4: Are there parts available in the local market or easily acquirable from other markets?
 Step 2: Infrastructure Q1: Is Infrastructure available to support the low or zero emissions